slowrunner/Carl/Examples/ina219current/README.md

     read()
 ```

-== AUTO GAIN, HIGHEST RESOLUTION MODE ==
+== AUTO GAIN, HIGHER RESOLUTION MODE ==
 * By setting the maximum current expected and voltage range achieves the best possible current and power resolution.
   The library will calculate the best gain to achieve the highest resolution based on the maximum expected current.

 * If current exceeds the maximum specified, gain is automatically increased, for a valid reading at a lower resolution.

 * When the maximum gain is reached, an exception is thrown to avoid invalid readings being returned.

 ```